ostera/ostera.github.io/_posts/erlang-training-notes.md

 Always use a common programming style.

 Golden Rules:
-1. Your function should be bigger than 5 lines of code.
+1. Your function should NOT be bigger than 5 lines of code.
 2. Lighweight processes.
-3.
+3. ?

 Event Handlers register for a Stream <- each behavior has a set of callback functions